Skip to product information

 Shipping calculated at checkout.

-At the end of the 19th century, the studio or Alberto Henschel himself portrayed an elegant black man, in the format of a business card.
+At the end of the 19th century, the studio or Alberto Henschel himself portrayed an elegant black man, in business card format.

-The history of photography in Brazil begins in 1833, with Hercule Florence, a French pioneer unknown to most.
-In the following years, a dozen photographers began working in various parts of Brazil.
-Mostly Europeans, French and Germans.
+The history of photography in Brazil began in 1833, with Hercule Florence, a French pioneer unknown to most.
+In the following years, a dozen photographers began to work in various parts of Brazil.
+The majority were Europeans, French and German.

 I found this photograph in England.
-I searched countless sources to try to get more information about her, without success.
+I searched countless sources to try to find more information about it, without success.
 I couldn't find another copy of it.
-And it could be one of Henschel's earliest photographs, from the late 1860s, or a later photograph of him or one of his assistants.
-When he died, his company was sold to other businessmen, who continued to strategically use his name for a few years, taking advantage of the great prestige that the "Henschel" brand had acquired.
+And it could be one of Henschel's first photographs, from the late 1860s, or a later photograph of him or one of his assistants.
+When he died, his company was sold to other businessmen, who continued to use his name strategically for a few years, taking advantage of the great prestige that the "Henschel" brand had acquired.

-On the back of the photo it says “carte de viver” in French (business card) and the rest is in English.
-During the period of the Empire in Brazil (1822-1889), the country's official language was already Portuguese.
-However, there was a great French influence on Brazilian culture and society at that time, especially among the elite and nobility.
+The back of the photo says “carte de visite” in French (business card) and the rest is in English.
+During the period of the Empire in Brazil (1822-1889), the official language of the country was already Portuguese.
+However, there was a strong French influence on Brazilian culture and society at that time, especially among the elite and nobility.
 Many members of the Brazilian aristocracy were educated in France and spoke French fluently, in addition to adopting French customs and fashions.
 French was also often taught in Brazilian schools as a foreign language, along with English.
-Furthermore, France was an important trading partner of Brazil during that period, which also contributed to the presence of the French language in Brazilian society at the time.
+In addition, France was an important trading partner of Brazil at that time, which also contributed to the presence of the French language in Brazilian society at that time.

 Anyway, I admit that I have little information about this small photograph, but I hope that its aesthetics, its dignity and its author, Alberto Henschel, one of the pioneers of photography in Brazil, catch your attention as they did mine.